 In 2017, Kumbh Mela.
 The largest religious festival in India got the status of UNESCO Intangible Cultural Heritage of Humanity.
 Kumbh Mela is celebrated once in three years in Haridwar, Ujjain, Prayag (Allahabad) and Nasik in a rotation.
 Kumbh Mela returns to a place after 12 years.
 It witnesses millions of devotees and spectator

-The World Heritage Sites in India List- (statewise)
+List of UNESCO World Heritage Sites in India (State-wise)

 Agra Fort (1983)

 Ajanta Caves (1983)